MODERN SLAVERY POLICY

 3.4 You are encouraged to raise concerns about any issue or suspicion of modern slavery at the earliest possible stage.

 3.5 If you believe or suspect a breach of this policy has occurred or that it may occur you must notify your manager or report it in accordance with our Whistleblowing Policy as soon as possible.
-The matter will then be referred on to HR and be dealt with in conjunction with the necessary agencies or third parties.
+The matter will be referred to the People team and be dealt with in conjunction with the necessary agencies or third parties.

 3.6 We encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their knowledge, or suspicion, that modern slavery is taking place in any part of our business or in any of our supply chains.
+We are committed to ensuring no one suffers any detrimental treatment because of reporting in good faith, their knowledge or suspicion that modern slavery is taking place in any part of our business or in any of our supply chains.

 4.1 Training on this policy, and the risk our business faces from modern slavery in its supply chains, forms part of the induction process for all individuals who work for us, and regular training will be provided as necessary.